okynos/documentation.achiefs.github.io/docs/configuration-file.md

         Default value: `false`.

-        Defines the trust of HTTPS certificates of the indexer endpoint.
+        It defines the trust of HTTPS certificates of the indexer endpoint.

         - #### credentials